Why We Recommend Kauai for your Hawaiian Honeymoon

 #5- Reasonably priced for accommodations, dining, and shopping

 #7- A great variety of accommodations from moderately priced cozy condos and even a cottage resort, to upscale boutique hotels and five-star luxury properties that exude the Aloha spirit

 #8- A photographers dream, the secluded beaches, rainbows, sunsets will take your breath away every day

-#9-The world famous Napali Coast, a coastline you have seen in movies, unforgettable line up of cliffs and mountains that you cannot find anywhere else in the world.
+#9-The world-famous Napali Coast, a coastline you have seen in movies, the unforgettable line up of cliffs and mountains that you cannot find anywhere else in the world.

 Kauai the most beautiful island on earth- the perfect island to explore together